-InDivEU is coordinated by the Robert Schuman Centre at the European University Institute, has 14 partner institutions and runs from January 2019 to December 2021.
+InDivEU is coordinated by the Robert Schuman Centre at the European University Institute, where it is hosted by the European Governance and Politics Programme.
+The project comprises a consortium of 14 partner institutions and runs from January 2019 to December 2021.
 The scientific coordinators are Brigid Laffan (Robert Schuman Centre) and Frank Schimmelfennig (ETH Zürich).

 InDivEU’s research is organised around four interconnected blocks that add normative theory, law, political science, public policy and economics: